 These tires are so much stronger than even a BMX tire that I was able to ride to town and back with a load of cargo, at only 7.5 PSI ( I had a slow leak and did not know it).
 It was very hard with the extra rolling resistance, but that's how strong the side wall is. the tread will last me for years. read more here: http://commutercycling.blogspot.com/2016/01/bicycletires-do-not-do-well-on-really.html

-Step 7: An Easier Way to Build a Cycle Truck?
+Step 7: Other Ways to Build a Cycle Truck

 You can keep the frame in tact, and weld an extension directly to the old head tube , Or remember to cut the top tube out AFTER the new lower cross tube is welded in place.